juju/docs/src/en/charms-fan.md

 1/lxd/0  started  252.0.78.212    juju-477cfe-1-lxd-0  xenial  us-east1-c Container started
 ```

-So these two containers should be able to contact one another if the FAN is up:
+So these two containers should be able to contact one another if the Fan is up:

 ```bash
 juju ssh -m default 0 sudo lxc exec juju-477cfe-0-lxd-0 '/usr/bin/tracepath 252.0.78.212'